-In FY22, base appropriations were level funded from FY21.
-The College received additional funding for formula funding and retroactive collective bargaining increases in FY22.
-The student fees were increased in FY22 by 3% to help cover the losses derived from lower enrollments and higher operating costs.
+In FY23, base appropriations were level funded from FY22.
+The College received additional funding for formula funding.
+The student fees were increased in FY23 by 3% to help cover the losses derived from lower enrollments and higher operating costs.
 Campus based financial aid was also increased to remain competitive amongst peer institutions.
 Public universities/colleges continue to serve unemployed or underemployed workers seeking to update or upgrade their skills for reentry to the workforce.
 Lower enrollments compared to pre-COVID levels continue to be a major factor for the College.